 Before having this conversation, we'd encourage you and your wife to spend some time in prayer.
 Ask the Lord to soften your hearts toward your parents and help you see things from their perspective.
 If they grew up in depressed circumstances or lower-income homes, they may be simply trying to heal their own hurts and compensate for their own childhood deprivations by lavishing luxuries on your kids.
 It's difficult to say how they will react to this discussion.
 They may feel hurt for a while, but it's critical that you address the issue before even greater resentment is allowed to build.

-If you want some helpful input before tackling this challenging assignment, feel free to contact Focus on the Family's Counseling Department for an over-the-phone consultation.
-Our counselors are available to speak with you $CounselorHours.
+If you want some helpful input before tackling this challenging assignment, contact Focus on the Family's Counseling department for a free over-the-phone consultation.

 In this iQuestions video from Focus on the Family, Elisa Morgan helps parents respectfully and successfully defuse difficult grandparenting issues.